flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-briefing/flight-deck/ovhd/maintenance.md

     - Note: Only manual transfers can be initiated from the external REFUEL panel.
 - ON:
     - When pressed, automatic ground transfer is activated to automatically obtain the ground CG target.
-    - Note: All transfer pumps must selected ON to perform an automatic ground transfer.
+    - Note: All transfer pumps must be ON to perform an automatic ground transfer.
 - END/ON:
     - Automatic ground transfer is completed, or is aborted by the FQMS.
     - If the FQMS aborts the automatic ground transfer, the light flashes.